-From His great Compassion, Jehovih allows for those in humanity who are slower on the uptake, to thus follow a less rigorous course, being that set forth by one of the four major religions of man.
+From His great Compassion, Jehovih allows for those in humanity who are slower on the uptake, to thus follow a less rigorous course, being that set forth by one of the four major religions of the Beast.
 Thus, the Brahmins, Buddhists, Mohammedans and Christians each have a corner where they help those people stuck in that corner.
 Hence, the Brahmins in the NE help man to relate as a child to his Father; the Buddhists in the SE help man relate as an adult child to his Father; the Mohammedans in the SW help man relate as a partner; and the Christians in the NW help man relate as an independent contractor. --- At least, such is how it starts.
-But over the course of time, the beast in the corners begins to triumph over these helpers; and so the four major religions begin to practice and enforce the opposite.
+But over the course of time, the concerns of the beast in the corners begins to begins to replace these helpers; and so the four major religions begin to practice and enforce the opposite.

 Hence, the beast in the NE corner will try to keep man feeling and acting as an orphaned child; the beast in the SE corner will try to keep man feeling and acting as a petulant child, ever dissatisfied; the beast in the SW corner will try to keep man from feeling and acting as a full partner; while the beast in the NW corner will try to keep man dependent upon the beast for all things.

 For which reason every 3000 years or so, the Almighty Great Spirit Jehovih re-inspires man on a grand scale with the original teachings, but ever more comprehensively.
 Accordingly, by 3000 years after Zarathustra the teachings had became sufficiently corrupted to require a grand re-inspiration, which came with Po, Abram, Brahma, and Eawahtah, as previously discussed.
 Three thousand years later came another grand re-inspiration through Capilya of Vind'yu (India), Moses of Arabin'ya (fertile crescent), and Chine of Chine'ya (literally, followers of Chine); the teachings in Guatama (America) had not degenerated much, and hence required no great leaderforth to re-teach them.
-But because the teachings in China, India, and the Fertile Crescent, degenerated rather rapidly, so, after some 800 to 1200 years the Great Spirit provided for three great leadersforth to re-teach and refine the messages of Chine, Capilya and Moses.
-Those great spiritual leaders were respectively, Ka'yu (later known as Confucius), Sakaya (subsumed later into the teachings of Buddha), and Joshu (whose life and teachings were subsumed in part into the teachings of Christ).
+But because the teachings in China, India, and the Fertile Crescent degenerated rather rapidly after Capilya, Moses and Chine, so, after some 800 to 1200 years the Great Spirit provided for three great leadersforth to re-teach and refine the messages of Chine, Capilya and Moses.
+Those great spiritual leaders were respectively, Ka'yu (later known as Confucius), Sakaya (subsumed later into the teachings of Buddha), and Joshu (whose life and teachings were subsumed, in part, into the teachings of Christ).

 Today man finds himself 3000 years after Capilya, Moses, and Chine; and once again the time has come for the mistakes in inspiration to fall away, to be replaced by the truer, more comprehensive truths of our existence.
 This need not mean wholesale destruction of past doctrines, but as a man's clothes have become threadbare and overly-patched so that they no longer fulfill their function save in small measure, so he discards those garments for new garments --- but still clothes nonetheless, with sleeves and fasteners much like the discarded garments but cleaner and better suited to the needs of the wearer.